Tangible-Trust/commercial-website/subsite-source/verifiable-contractor/_pages/onboard.md

   * if this is your first time, you'll need some documents, like a passport or driver's license.

+3. Sign the Governance Framework
+  * Verifiable Contractor is an active trust network, with terms and conditions managed by the community, for the community.
+This is like signing the terms and conditions and accepting the privacy policy, except that you get to be a part of the process.
+Signing the Governance Framework enables you to join the community, to provide verifiable data, and to verify other's data.

-3. Connect with a company or set up a new company
+4. Connect with a company or set up a new company
   * If you are an employee of a company using Verifiable Contractor, you can locate your company and tap 'request to connect'
   * If you are the first user for your company, simply tap 'set up a new company.'